CyberMonitor/orquestra-docs/v1/content/quantum-engine/components.md

 ## Overview

 Components are the building blocks for your workflows.
-They define what tasks you are able to perform and what data you will produce.
+They define what steps you are able to perform and what data you will produce.

 By incorporating source code into a _component_, it becomes easily usable and shareable within Orquestra.
 Through the use of _components_, we hope to make it as easy as possible to navigate the minefield of bringing your own source code into harmony with others'.